w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 For additional information, see: [Understanding Techniques for WCAG Success Criteria](https://www.w3.org/WAI/WCAG21/Understanding/understanding-techniques) section of Understanding WCAG 2.1.

-### Benefits of WCAG as ISO

-Approval of WCAG 2.0 as an ISO standard benefits countries and organizations that can more easily adopt ISO standards.
-Countries that previously adapted WCAG 2.0 may now be able to *adopt WCAG 2.0 as is* by referencing ISO/IEC 40500.

-### Translations {#isotranslations}

-W3C has offered our [WCAG 2.0 Authorized Translations](/standards-guidelines/wcag/translations/) to be used for the ISO/IEC translations.
-We will update this page when more information about translations is available.

 ## Does W3C plan to send WCAG 2.1 or WCAG 2.2 to ISO for endorsement? {#iso212}

 W3C does not plan to send WCAG 2.1 to ISO for endorsement and would not support that action, because WCAG 2.2 was finalized on 5 October 2022 and is an improvement in several respects.